katerynaleontieva3860/Supply_Model_/README.md

 Each Age, 100 transactions occur.
 -- Const FEE * amountOfTransactions burned

-Futhermore,every Age, tokens are created, equal to the REWARD variable When tokens are burned and created in the system, we update the GlobalState variables:
+Futhermore,every Age, tokens are created, equal to the REWARD variable.
+When tokens are burned and created in the system, we update the GlobalState variables:
 * TokensIssued
 * TokensBurned